Terms and Conditions

-2.3 The Director will act fairly in deciding whether your Child must be removed, suspended or expelled and will wherever possible consult with You before a decision is taken.
+2.3 The Head Teacher will act fairly in deciding whether your Child must be removed, suspended or expelled and will wherever possible consult with You before a decision is taken.
 If You are unhappy with such a decision You may ask the College to review the decision in which event a review will be undertaken by one or more of the members of the College’s senior management team.
 The decision of these member(s) shall be final and binding on the College and You.

 2.4 We may require students to provide biological samples under medical supervision to test for the use of illegal drugs/substances.

 2.5 The College reserves the right to monitor your Child’s email communication and internet use for the purpose of ensuring compliance with the College’s Rules and Policies.

 2.6 If We require You to remove your Child under paragraph 2.2 above no entitlement to a refund of Fees will arise for the term in which your Child leaves.
 In such circumstances You will not be expected to pay Fees for the following term in lieu of notice.

 3.1 Subject to these Contract Terms We will provide education for your Child from the time of joining the College until the end of the course of study on which he or she has been enrolled.
 The College shall not be obliged however to admit your Child to enter the second year of the Sixth Form unless satisfied that it is appropriate to do so having regard to his or her academic attainments and all other relevant circumstances.